Resources

 1. Uniquely Me

-'Uniquely Me' is a record of daily activities and a person’s life story which focuses on the individual, taking into account among other things their life history, how their culture impacts on their behaviour, values, beliefs, preferences and how they would like to be cared for.
+'Uniquely Me' is a record of a person’s life story and preferences for their daily activities which focuses on the individual, taking into account among other things their life history, how their culture impacts on their behaviour, values, beliefs, preferences and how they would like to be cared for.
 Its primary use is for people living with dementia and most importantly it asks the care provider to look past the dementia and see the PERSON living with dementia.
 However it has also been found to be invaluable for people who are unable to communicate their own needs easily e.g. someone with learning disabilities, or whose first language is not English.
-It is a very simple A4 sheet that can be used to record important information that can make all the difference in making sure that an individual receives the care that is best for them.
-A prompt sheet is provided to make completion of the form easier.

 'Uniquely Me' (originally called 'About Me') was developed in July 2006 by Ruth Chauhan in response to a number of concerns raised with PALS (Patient Liaison and Advisory Service) in the hospital where she was working as a Senior Nurse.
 Numerous complaints had been made by relatives and carers of people living with dementia regarding the poor standard of care that older people who were confused were receiving in relation to nutrition, hygiene and a general understanding of the needs of the individual.
 It was recognised that in order to provide appropriate care for these patients it was essential to pay attention to both their physical and psychological needs by learning more about them as a unique individual with specific needs.